-Entergy's GHG management program and all relevant records and documentation should be managed in accordance with Entergy's external website will serve as the final publication repository for the GHG inventory.
+Entergy's GHG management program and all relevant records and documentation should be managed in accordance with Entergy's Records Management & Retention Policy.

+Entergy's external website will serve as the final publication repository for the GHG inventory.
 The external website is accessible via the internet.
 Additionally, the annual inventory, verification statement and IMPRD will be submitted to the American Carbon Registry for posting on Entergy's registry account.
 This is accessible to anyone via the ACR website (www.americancarbonregistry.com).